-Athletic and Extracurricular Activity Appeals
+Athletic Appeals

 Students and parent(s) or guardian(s) have the right to appeal athletic and extracurricular decisions.
 Students, parent(s) or guardian(s) should begin the appeal with the teacher, coach or activity supervisor.
-If further discussion is necessary, the Assistant Principal or Athletic Director at the school should be included in the process.
-If the concern continues, the Principal should be contacted.
+If further discussion

 Behavior/Discipline Appeals